8ta4/say/README.md

 1. Pick the external mic you want.

 > Which mic does this tool use in a hideaway?
-(Planned)

 `say` sticks with your built-in mic in a hideaway.

 > Will this tool use the built-in mic if there's no external mic and I'm not in a hideaway?
-(Planned)

 No. If you're not in a hideaway and there's no external mic, `say` won't use the built-in mic to avoid recording poor audio.
 You can either connect an external mic or mark your current location as a hideaway if you think the built-in mic is good enough.